dev-academy-programme/curriculum/concepts/pairing/README.md

 It is a simple but very effective tool.

-Watch Fiona and Semira's explanation for an explanation of how to pair programme.
+Watch Fiona and Semira's explanation for an explanation of how to pair program.

 Then watch Codr.tv's episode on Pair Programming to hear about how Pairing is used as a tool in the industry.